sighupio/fury-kubernetes-opa/README.md

 Gatekeeper is configured by default in this module to expose some Prometheus metrics about its health, performance, and operative information.

 You can monitor and review these metrics by checking out the provided Grafana dashboard.
-(This requires the KFD Monitoring Module to be installed).
+(This requires the SKD Monitoring Module to be installed).

 Go to your cluster's Grafana and search for the "Gatekeeper" dashboard: